The definitive guide to SLAM & mobile mapping

 SLAM 101

-Simultaneous localization and mapping (SLAM) is not a specific software application, or even one single algorithm.
+Simultaneous localization and mapping (SLAM) is not a specific software application or even one single algorithm.
 SLAM is a broad term for a technological process, developed in the 1980s, that enabled robots to navigate autonomously through new environments without a map.
+This foundational technology has paved the way for advancements in mobile mapping, revolutionizing how we implement SLAM in various applications.

 Autonomous navigation requires locating the machine in the environment while simultaneously generating a map of that environment.
 It’s very difficult to accomplish, because the machine needs to have a map of the environment to estimate its own location.
 But to generate the map, it needs to know its own location.